 A Cooperative Research and Development Agreement (CRADA) defines and governs an Argonne-industry collaborative research relationship with the objective of advancing science and technology that not only benefits DOE and the nation, but also has the potential commercial applications of interest to our industrial partner.

-CRADA opportunities provide industry with an excellent way to leverage and optimize research and development (R&D) funds and conduct research that might not otherwise be possible, in a protected and confidential environment.
-With such a collaborative agreement, DOE and private industry may jointly sponsor a project that contribute to the goals of each participating party, leveraging research efforts by both Argonne and the partner(s) involved.
+CRADA opportunities provide industry with an excellent way to leverage and optimize research and development funds, and conduct research that might not otherwise be possible, in a protected and confidential environment.
+With such a collaborative agreement, DOE and private industry may jointly sponsor a project that contributes to the goals of each participating party, leveraging research efforts by both Argonne and the partner(s) involved.

 Argonne and its partner(s) outside the federal government — usually from industry, nonprofit organizations, or academia — collaborate and share the results of a jointly conducted R&D project.
 Costs, personnel, facilities, equipment, or research capabilities are usually cost-shared for mutual benefit.